Illinois Marathon- F.A.Q's

 If I register for the marathon, do I have to raise funds?

 Yes, as a charity runner you receive a discount registration.
 If you sign up to be a part of WBGL’s Team, we ask that you participate in the fundraising efforts for Hope for Justice.
+Here is how to set up your own fundraising page.

 The suggested minimum amounts per event are: